elisacaffrey/MiFoDB/docs/source/advanced_use.rst

 **3. Finally, proceed as with prokaryotes, making a .fasta and .stb file**: prodigal is not suited for eukaryote gene calling, so do not make a gene file.

+``When running inStrain profile, if no reads in the sample map to eukaryotic genomes in the database, it will report that inStrain has failed.
+That could be expected depending on the sample, so the error can be ignored.``

 3. Adding substrate genomes
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++